 For more on this, see my article: "Predators in our Midst."
 Computers in Libraries (Online Searcher section) 43, no. 8 (October, 2023): 42-43.

-Here is a real example of an email from a journal without proper quality that invited me to contribute an article.
+Here is a real example of a real email from a journal without proper quality that invited me to contribute an article.
 My comments in red:

 For more insight into the problems of predatory publishers see my article: "Predators in our Midst."
 Computers in Libraries (Online Searcher section) 43, no. 8 (October, 2023): 42-43.

-We live in a world in which misinformation (ideas that are mistaken being shared) and disinformation (ideas known to be false and often spread for political or destructive motives) abound.
+We live in a world in which misinformation (false ideas that that are shared by people who believe them) and disinformation (ideas that their authors know to be false, often spread for political or destructive motives) abound.
 This has, of course, led to chaos and controversy at an unprecedented scale.
 The second appendix in Research Strategies attempts to address the problem, but we should be aware that this is one of the greatest challenges facing the information world today.

 ChatGPT is a state-of-the-art language model by OpenAI that generates human-like text.
 Trained on a vast corpus of internet text, it produces responsive and contextually relevant outputs.
 The architecture is based on transformers, a deep neural network that excels at natural language processing.
 With over 175 billion parameters, ChatGPT is one of the largest language models available.